 Michael Hesek has been developing custom software solutions for nearly 20 years.
 Working in over 12 different programming languages he has assisted companies to develop desktop, web and mobile solutions that are tailored to their unique requirements and needs.
 Along with developing business solutions he has also consulted and provided training services for businesses looking to improve workflows and identify process gaps in daily operations.

 Michael received his BS in Computer Science from Northern Illinois University.
-Throughout his career he has continued his education by learning the necessary skills required to keep up with an ever changing industry.
-Michael lives in the suburbs of Chicago with his wife and two children.
-When not sitting in front of a computer screen he enjoys the outdoors and historical reenactment.
+Throughout his career he has continued his education by learning the necessary skills required to keep up with an ever-changing industry.

 Barry Saltzman has enjoyed a successful career as a proven executive who is strategic, results- oriented and adept at anticipating future business trends.
 Barry is comfortable with the daily challenges of management in a highly competitive market.
 With a strong focus on developing people, he has earned a reputation for building great teams and future leaders.